dadounsamira/kickstarter-analysis/README.md

 ### What are some other possible tables and/or graphs that we could create?

-*Outcomes based on category to show which category attracted most funds *Add filter plays in Outcomes by launch date
+*Outcomes based on category to show which category attracted most funds and Add filter plays in Outcomes by launch date.